 End screens drive the most traffic out of all link sharing methods on Youtube.
 Your CTA should be clear and persuasive, and it should flow naturally from the content in your video.

-Here are some tricks and tips to optimize end screens to drive more traffic.
+Tricks and tips to optimize end screens to drive more traffic:

 Creating a video for your viewers, it is important to keep the end game in mind.
 Having the end screen and call to action into consideration, your video’s will be better poised to deliver the message.
 Before making the video, ask yourself the following questions.
 Do you want your viewers to